elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/01-why-program-why-elixir.markdown

 All elixir code runs inside of something called processes(think lots of little programs.
 Each Program can exist on its own and it communicates with other programs via message passing.

-Because each "process" does not take up a lot of processing power, hundreds of thousands of programs could be running at the same time potenitally on different computers.
-Since each `process` is isolated it can be garbage collected independantly. this reduces pauses that are system wide.
+Because each "process" does not take up a lot of processing power, hundreds of thousands of programs could be running at the same time potentially on different computers.
+Since each `process` is isolated it can be garbage collected independently.
+This reduces pauses that are system wide.
 This feature also allows all machine resources to be used as efficiently as possible.

 #### Fault-tolerant

-Knowing that thigns will go wrong inside of a program - elixir introduces the conceopt of supervisors.
+Knowing that things will go wrong inside of a program - elixir introduces the concept of supervisors.
 Supervisors understand how to restart parts of your system when things go wrong - so that entire program does not stop running if part of it happens to break.

 #### Functional

-Functional programming allows deveopers to design code that is short, fast, maintainable, and does not have unexpected side effects that might be seen in an imperative language
+Functional programming allows developers to design code that is short, fast, maintainable, and does not have unexpected side effects that might be seen in an imperative language

 #### Very Extensible